ObserveRTC/schemas/npm-samples-lib/README.md

-totalAudioEnergy | Represents the energy level reported by the media source totalSamplesDuration | Represents the total duration of the audio samples the media source actually transconverted in seconds echoReturnLoss | Represents the echo cancellation in decibels corresponded to the media source. echoReturnLossEnhancement | Represents the echo cancellation in decibels added as a postprocessing by the library after the audio is catched from the emdia source. droppedSamplesDuration | .
-The total duration, in seconds, of samples produced by the device that got dropped before reaching the media source droppedSamplesEvents | A counter increases every time a sample is dropped after a non-dropped sample totalCaptureDelay | Total delay, in seconds, for each audio sample between the time the sample was emitted by the capture device and the sample reaching the source totalSamplesCaptured | The total number of captured samples reaching the audio source
+totalAudioEnergy | Represents the energy level reported by the media source totalSamplesDuration | Represents the total duration of the audio samples the media source actually transconverted in seconds echoReturnLoss | Represents the echo cancellation in decibels corresponded to the media source. echoReturnLossEnhancement | Represents the echo cancellation in decibels added as a postprocessing by the library after the audio is caught from the media source. droppedSamplesDuration | The total duration, in seconds, of samples produced by the device that got dropped before reaching the media source droppedSamplesEvents | A counter increases every time a sample is dropped after a non-dropped sample totalCaptureDelay | Total delay, in seconds, for each audio sample between the time the sample was emitted by the capture device and the sample reaching the source totalSamplesCaptured | The total number of captured samples reaching the audio source